Sambruk/federated-tls-auth/README.md

 # Sample client code for federated TLS authentication

-This repository is a part of the project XYZ financed by NLnet Foundation.
+This project was funded through NLnet and the NGI0 PET Fund, a fund established with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.

-The project is a collaboration between Internetstiftelsen and Sambruk.
+The project is a collaboration between Internetstiftelsen and Föreningen Sambruk.

 The code was developed originally for the EGIL SCIM client, in order to securely connect to and authenticate a SCIM server, with the help of authentication metadata from Skolfederation.
 The code in this repository however has no dependencies on the EGIL SCIM client and can be re-used in other projects which need to do the same kind of secure communication.

 ## Contents